felixt8/acadadv/README.md

 Database: XAMPP<br/>

 # Setup
+Import fyp.sql in your XAMPP database server<br/>
-Place all the file in application (controllers, views, and models) and public (css, img, js) folder in the respective codeigniter folders.<br/>
+Place all the file in application (controllers, views, and models) and public (css, img, js, Model) folder to the respective codeigniter folders.<br/>
 Modify content in application\config\database.php as below<br/>
 $db['default'] = array(<br/>
 	'dsn'	=> '',<br/>